 While Tsvangirai and MDC-T were framed as eager for the coalition, Weshman Ncube and his MDC were framed as not too keen on the proposed alliance.
 In all the stories from The Herald and Newsday Welshman Ncube was portrayed as someone who did not care much if the alliance happened or not.
 It was almost as if he was assured that on his own he could win the elections.
 In The Herald of 18 June 2013 the headline was "MDC scoffs at marriage with Tsvangirai.
 By "scoffing" at the "marriage" a picture of a potential partner spurning a marriage proposal was created for the reader.
 In Newsday of 18 June 2013 Ncube is quoted saying that anyone thinking of forming an alliance had to "satisfy certain conditions" first.
 It is a statement of someone who is self-assured.
-While the same picture of a marriage proposal was not going to be pushed into anything.
+While the same picture of a marriage proposal was painted, in Newsday it was more of a potential partner who feels special and was not going to be pushed into anything.
 If it is a woman then it has to be at her own terms and not the other way round.
-It was more like Tsvangirai as the potential suitor had to go out of his way to meet the demands of a special someone.
-It is either the demands are met or there is nothing.
+It was more like Tsyangirai as the potential suitor had to go out of his way to meet the demands of a special someone.
+It is either the demands are met or there is Hands Our nothing.
+Our